Trump says FAA will ground Boeing 737 MAX 8, 737 MAX 9 planes following deadly Ethiopian Airlines crash

 "We are supporting this proactive step out of an abundance of caution.
 Safety is a core value at Boeing for as long as we have been building airplanes; and it always will be," the statement continued.
 "We are doing everything we can to understand the cause of the accidents in partnership with the investigators, deploy safety enhancements and help ensure this does not happen again.”

-Airlines in other countries around the world, including Ethiopia, China, Indonesia and elsewhere, grounded the jetliner on Monday.
+Airlines in other countries around the world, including the entire European Union, Ethiopia, China, Indonesia, Australia, Brazil and Iceland, among other countries, grounded the jetliner on Monday.

+Ethiopian Airlines, widely seen as Africa's best-managed airline, grounded its remaining four models.
+The carrier had been using five of the planes and awaiting delivery of 25 more.

+It's unusual for authorities to take the step of grounding planes, and it's up to each country to set standards on which planes can fly and how those planes are maintained, Todd Curtis, an aviation safety analyst who directs the Airsafe.com Foundation, told The Associated Press.